 Resume your regular diet as soon as tolerated.
 It is best to start with clear liquids before advancing to solid food.

 You will be given medication for pain before you go home.
-If you require a refill, please call the pharmacy or my office.

 You will have a sling, which you will use for the first 2-4 weeks.
 You can remove the sling for showering and performing your home exercise program.

 You may be given a continuous cold therapy unit for your shoulder.
 It is a pad that sits on your shoulder and provides cold to your shoulder.
 If you don’t have a therapy unit, apply ice over the dressing for 30 minutes every 1-2 hours for several days.
 Do not use heat the first week after surgery.

 In general, there are no sutures that need to be removed.
 The surgeon uses absorbable sutures to close the small incisions.
 Occasionally, there are non-absorbable sutures and they will be removed on your first post-op visit.